-Currently we have only received a law draft, so we are not yet aware of the final rules.
-Based on the law draft, however, we do know that transitional provisions will be put in place for former members of Ase, who have cancelled their membership due to the residency requirement.
+With the cancelation of the residency requirement there will be a transitional provision put in place for former members of Ase, who have cancelled their membership due to the residency requirement.

 As a former member, your membership can be restored, provided that the following conditions are met: